Deanonymizing Ethereum Validators: The P2P Network Has a Privacy Issue: Insights

 We continue by analyzing the geographical distribution of the peers we deanonymize.
 This not only gives insight into the network but can also help us understand the differences between the efficacy of our \textsc{Rainbow} nodes.

-On a continent basis, 46.67\% of the peers we deanonymize are located in Europe, 38.14\% in North America, 9.98\% in Asia, 4.17\% in Oceania, 0.77\% in South America, and 0.27\% in Africa.
+On a continent basis, 46.79\% of the peers we deanonymize are located in Europe, 38.05\% in North America, 9.95\% in Asia, 4.16\% in Oceania, 0.77\% in South America, and 0.27\% in Africa.
 In Figure~\ref{fig:country_peers}, we show the number of peers on which we deanonymized validators by \textsc{Rainbow} node as well as overall per country for the top ten countries.
-We deanonymized the biggest number of peers in the United States making up 33.11\% of the peers.
+We deanonymized the largest number of peers in the United States making up 33.03\% of the peers.
 This is more than double the number of peers we deanonymize in the next two biggest countries.
 This is similar to the overall geographical distribution of peers in the network, where the United States and Germany make up the biggest proportions.
 Additionally, we also observe a geographical bias of our \textsc{Rainbow} nodes in terms of the peers on which they deanonymize.
-Most notably, the VA \textsc{Rainbow} node (located in the United States) deanonymizes more peers in the United States than the ZH \textsc{Rainbow} node (located in central Europe).
+Most notably, the VA \textsc{Rainbow} node deanonymizes more peers in the United States than the ZH \textsc{Rainbow} node.
 Similarly, the ZH node deanonymizes more peers in most European countries in comparison to the VA node.

 In Figure~\ref{fig:country_validators} we further provide insights regarding the number of validators deanonymized by each \textsc{Rainbow} node per country.
-We start by highlighting the most striking difference to the previous figure: most validators we locate are hosted in the Netherlands (i.e., 14.08\%), while the United States only comes in fourth place.
+We start by highlighting the most striking difference to the previous figure: most validators we locate are hosted in the Netherlands (i.e., 12.71\%), while the United States only comes in fourth place.
 Note that a difference in the figures is expected given a non-uniform distribution of validators across machines.
 In general, we observe that there is a larger proportion of validators in Europe as opposed to peers with validators.
-In particular, 71.53\% of the validators we locate are in Europe, 11.95\% are in North America, 11.52\% are in Asia, 4.90\% are in Oceania, 0.06\% are in Africa and 0.03\% are in South America.
+In particular, 70.90\% of the validators we locate are in Europe, 12.48\% are in North America, 11.46\% are in Asia, 5.08\% are in Oceania, 0.05\% are in Africa and 0.03\% are in South America.
 Additionally, we again notice the same geographical bias, i.e., the SO node's high relative proportion of deanonymizations in Australia and South Korea.